Berwick to Seaford walk

 The highlights are climbs up two of the most beautiful hills in the South Downs, both of them affording panoramic views.
 The first of these is Windover Hill behind Wilmington, on which is found the chalk figure of the Long Man of Wilmington – seen at close quarters on this walk.
 The second is High and Over, a dramatic vantage point above the Cuckmere River, with views down towards Cuckmere Haven and the sea.

 Before and between these two hills are two fairly flat sections – one approaching the South Downs ridge from the north, and the other along the pretty valley of the Cuckmere River south of Alfriston.
-Both Wilmington and Alfriston have wonderful pubs for lunch, though in the latter village you may prefer to sample one of its two tea rooms.
-An alternative start from Berwick also takes in a popular pub in the village of Alciston and another near Berwick church, which was decorated by members of the Bloomsbury Group.
+Alfriston offers a range of wonderful pubs for lunch, as well as at least two tea rooms.
+An alternative start from Berwick takes in the village of Alciston and Berwick church, which was decorated by members of the Bloomsbury Group.
+The Cricketers Inn near Berwick church is a delightful alternative lunch stop on this option.

 The walk ends at the Cuckmere Inn by Exceat Bridge, from where there are very regular buses back to Seaford - or you can walk to Seaford via Cuckmere Haven and the over the cliffs of Seaford Head, a beautiful 6km (3.7 miles) extension, with stunning backward views of the chalk cliffs of the Seven Sisters.
 Alternatively if you are feeling energetic you can walk over the Seven Sisters to Birling Gap and East Dean.